-a) Authority to increase share capital and authorizations to buy back shares (pursuant to Art.
+i) Authority to increase share capital and authorizations to buy back shares (pursuant to Art.
 123-bis, par.
 1, lett. m), TUF)

-The Board of Directors, pursuant to Art.
-2443 of the Italian Civil Code has the right to, by 12 April 2022, increase share capital against payment, in one or more installments, by up to 10% of the current share capital, to be subscribed by parties selected by the Board of Directors including qualified investors and/or business partners and/or financial partners in Italy and abroad or shareholders of the Company - excluding pre-emption rights pursuant to Art.
-2441, paragraph 4 (2), as long as the issue price corresponds to the shares' market price which must be confirmed in a report issued by the external auditors.
+The Board of Directors has the right to, by 14 April 2027, increase share capital against payment, in one or more installments, by up to 10% of the current share capital, through the issue of new ordinary shares without a stated par value, to be subscribed by parties selected by the Board of Directors including qualified investors and/or business partners and/or financial partners in Italy and abroad or shareholders of the Company - excluding pre-emption rights pursuant to Art.
+2441, paragraph 4 (2), of the Italian Civil Code as long as the issue price corresponds to the shares' market price which must be confirmed in a report issued by a financial auditor or a financial audit firm.